 Enhance computer knowledge.
-Course covers computer system concepts with an emphasis on several software applications.
-Typing ability necessary to be successful in this class.
+The course covers computer system concepts with an emphasis on several software applications.
+Typing ability is necessary to be successful in this class.

-Prerequisites: CIS 095\, ENG 086\, ENG 091\ and MAT 020\ or higher
+Prerequisites: CIS 095, ENG 086, ENG 091 and MAT 020 or higher

 CIS 104 KEYBOARD SPEED/ACCURACY (1 CR)